Ƶ

 Share

 Given the comparatively limited financial support for the humanities from the federal government (see, for example, the ), a substantial share of funding for humanities work comes from private sources.
-No source of national data exists on giving for humanities activities specifically, but data on the broader category of arts, culture, and humanities (ACH) organizations show a considerable increase in charitable giving over the past several decades.
+There is no source of national data on giving for humanities activities specifically, but data on the broader category of arts, culture, and humanities (ACH) organizations show a considerable increase in charitable giving over the past several decades.
 During economic hard times, however, ACH organizations tended to lose substantial ground.

 Copy link

-Source: Indiana University, Lilly Family School of Philanthropy, Giving USA 2022: The Annual Report on Philanthropy for the Year 2021—Data Tables (Chicago: Giving USA Foundation, 2022), pp. 67.
+Source: Indiana University, Lilly Family School of Philanthropy, Giving USA 2024: The Annual Report on Philanthropy for the Year 2023—Data Tables (Giving USA Foundation, 2024), pp. 6–7.
 Inflation adjustment performed by Giving USA using the Consumer Price Index.
 Data presented by American Ƶ of Arts and Sciences’ Indicators ().

 Back to Humanities Indicators